cSploit/android/dSploit/jni/README.md

 you can now resume the make process by run ` make ` again.
 ______

-Generate the Android.mk {#generate-android-mk}
+Generate the Android.mk
 -----------------------

-### Capture make output {#capture-make}
+### Capture make output
 we have to create a file containing everything make does. to do this run:
 ```sh
 make clean
 make -w > /tmp/project_make.log
 ```
-if you did the [cross-compilation hack](#make_cross_hacks) described before your build will fail as it try to run the compiled executable. in this case you have to copy the "missing" executable as you did before ( you have already compiled it, so just copy it again ). once you copied it, run the previous command with an extra `>`, thus to preserve previous output.
+if you did the [cross-compilation hack](#cross-compilation-hacks) described before your build will fail as it try to run the compiled executable. in this case you have to copy the "missing" executable as you did before ( you have already compiled it, so just copy it again ). once you copied it, run the previous command with an extra `>`, thus to preserve previous output.

 ### Convert make output to Android.mk {#convert-make-android}
 to use [make2android] correctly you have to put it in the `jni` folder, above all other projects.